nvu01/nvu01.github.io/featured_projects/_posts/2025-06-01-poverty-regression-analysis.md

 ## Description of Dataset

 The dataset for this project comes from the U.S. Census Bureau’s 2023 American Community Survey (ACS) 1-Year Estimates, a trusted national source of socioeconomic data.
-Publicly available on [data.census.gov](https://data.census.gov/), the datasets include relevant indicators like income, education, unemployment, and public assistance, making it well-suited for analyzing poverty predictors at the county level.
+Publicly available on <a href="https://data.census.gov/" target="_blank" rel="noopener">data.census.gov</a>, the datasets include relevant indicators like income, education, unemployment, and public assistance, making it well-suited for analyzing poverty predictors at the county level.

 A key limitation is that the poverty rate is based on the Official Poverty Measure (OPM), which doesn’t factor in regional living costs or non-cash benefits like SNAP or housing subsidies.
 This could limit how socioeconomic factors are interpreted.
 According to the Census Bureau’s 2023 <a href="https://www.census.gov/library/stories/2024/11/supplemental-poverty-measure-visualization.html" target="_blank" rel="noopener">report</a>, the OPM showed a national poverty rate of 11.5%, while the more comprehensive Supplemental Poverty Measure (SPM) reported 12.7%, underscoring the impact of additional costs and public assistance income on poverty assessments.